saumyaya/About-Me/README.md

+---

 ## 👩‍💻 About Me

 Hi there!
 I'm **Saumya Mathur**, a final-year B.Tech student in **Electronics and Communication Engineering** at IGDTUW 🎓.
-I'm passionate about using technology to build meaningful, real-world solutions—especially in the fields of Artificial Intelligence and Machine Learning.
+I'm passionate about using technology to build meaningful, real-world solutions—especially in the fields of **Artificial Intelligence** and **Machine Learning** .

 ---

 ## 💡 What I Love Working On